Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = News =
-* Version 2.7 is finally out, where the signature library is updated to the latest version (1.5.3).
-This should fix a few issues, mainly for mobile users.
+* Version 2.8 is out, with improvements made to signatures file storage and security.
+* You can now change a field's color !
+See FAQ to know how.

 = Compatibility =
 This plugin requires version 3.5 or higher of the "Contact Form 7" plugin.